By Sarah Willets email@example.com

 June 2, 2014

-LUMBERTON — Lumberton police today seized dozens of illegal video gaming machines in 14 simultaneous raids, according to Maj.
+LUMBERTON — Lumberton police on Monday seized dozens of illegal video gaming machines in 14 simultaneous raids, according to Maj.
 Tommy Barnes.

 Forty-eight machines and $10,906 were seized in the five and a half hours officers spent visiting convenience stores around town, Barnes said.